My several trips to various locations

 Three Crosses and the Altar |

-A few steps from the crosses, we could now have a breathtaking view of the t of the mountains of Sierra Madre.
+A few steps from the crosses, we could now have a breathtaking view of the town of Paete, Laguna de Bay, and Mount Sembrano as seen from Mount Humarap, which is a part of the mountains of Sierra Madre.

 Breathtaking background view! |